zenhacks/capistrano-zen/README.md

 Tasks:
 - `nginx:install` installs the lastest release from the ppa `ppa:nginx/stable`.
 - `nginx:start/stop/reload` maps to `sudo service nginx start/stop/reload` on the remote machine.
-- `nginx:setup` generates a nginx site configuration for a rails app runs with `unicorn` through unix socket.
+- `nginx:setup:unicorn` generates a nginx site configuration for a rails app runs with `unicorn` through unix socket.
+- `nginx:setup:static` generates a nginx site configuration for static sites. require `domain`, `deploy_to` and `application`.

 ### NodeJS
 Default role: `app`